 Cold and flu season is upon us.
 That means, as colder weather approaches so do the dreaded cold and flu symptoms.
 But do not fret- we have you covered.
 We’ve gone ahead and curated a list of the best tea ingredients to look for when choosing a tea for flu as well as some of our personal favourite tea remedies.
 Not only will these teas help boost your immunity but they will also help you cope should you fall sick.

 There are several flu-fighting teas on the market today.
 But finding one that suits your symptoms can be a challenge.
 To make things a little easier for you, here is a list of ingredients to look for in your tea with an explanation of what each ingredient will do for you.

 1) Lemon-Loaded with vitamin C, lemons have been known to help the body fight flu, decrease cold symptoms and reduce phlegm.

 2) Ginger-Used to relieve throats and loosen up congestion.
 It’s also known for its ability to calm an upset stomach.
 It’s also good for treating vomit and nausea.

 3) Honey-Honey contains vitamin c and folate which can help soothe the back of the throats which can become irritated from coughing.

 4) Turmeric-Turmeric is one of the most effective anti-inflammatories around, turmeric can also help reduce inflammation and relieve gastrointestinal discomfort.

 5) Peppermint-Peppermint leaves contain menthol which naturally calms and numbs the body and helps relieve congestions.
-It’s also a remedy for headaches and nausea.
+It’s also a natural remedy for headaches, migraines, and nausea.